 Why I Love This Butter Cookie Recipe

-• They’re So Easy to Decorate: Butter cookies can be decorated for literally any time of the year!
-Break out your red and green sprinkles when it’s Christmastime, use pink ones on Valentine’s Day, and keep coarse sugar around for when you just need a sweet treat.
+- Flexible: Butter cookies can be decorated for literally any time of the year!
+Break out your red and green sprinkles for Christmas, use pink ones on Valentine’s Day, or coat the edges in coarse sugar for a simple and elegant treat.

 What You’ll Need

-Time to talk cookie ingredients.
-You’ll only need 8 of them – how’s that for a short shopping list?
+You’ll only need 8 ingredients to make these butter cookies – how’s that for a short shopping list?
 Or, and this is likely, maybe you’ve already got everything sitting in the pantry.
-Be sure to scroll down to the recipe card for measurements.
+Here’s a quick look at what you’ll need.
+Be sure to scroll down to the recipe card for a printable list.

-• All Purpose Flour: You’ll want to add the flour in small portions so that it doesn’t end up all over the counter.
+- All Purpose Flour: Add the flour in small portions so that it doesn’t end up all over the counter.

 How to Make Butter Cookies

 Making butter cookies is a pretty simple process.
 It really comes down to mixing the dough together, rolling it into a log, slicing, and baking.
-Scroll down to the recipe card below for more detailed instructions.
+Here’s a quick look at how to do it:

-• Don’t Burn the Cookies!
-Take them out when the edges are golden brown, even if you think the centers could use a little more time.
-The cookies will finish baking on the warm pan and solidify as the cool.
+- Don’t Over Bake: Take the cookies out of the oven when the edges are golden brown, even if you think the centers could use a little more time.
+They’ll finish baking on the warm pan and solidify as the cool.

 How to Store Butter Cookies